tmoosting/ADMEnigma/README.md

 ## C++ Data Compression: ADMEnigma
 Assignment for Masters course: [Advanced Data Management for Data Analysis](https://studiegids.universiteitleiden.nl/courses/98778/advanced-data-management-for-data-analysis) at Leiden University

-A C++ console application that employs five data encoding and decoding techniques, benchmarked on several types of comma delimited datasets.
+A C++ console application that encodes and decodes several types of comma delimited datasets using five data encoding and decoding techniques.
-These techniques are compared, for various int and string data types, on compression and speed.
+Results are compared, across various data types, on compression and speed.

 ### Report